sustrik/libdill/README.md

 int handle(const void *type, void *data, hclose_fn close_fn);
 ```

 `type` is a unique pointer identifying the type of the object.
-It can be
-retrieved later on via `htype()` function.

 `data` is an opaque pointer.
 It is not used by libdill.
 It can be retrieved
 later on via `hdata()` function.